KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Minimum system requirements
 ---------------------------

-**Operating system:** 64-bit Windows 7 or newer, Apple macOS 10.14 or newer, 64-bit Linux.
+**Operating system:** 64-bit Windows 7 or newer, Apple macOS 10.13.6 (High Sierra) or newer, 64-bit Linux.
 Details see below.

 **CPU:** x86 Intel or AMD; at least one 2 GHz core for SD-Video, 4 cores for HD-Video, and 8 cores for 4K-Video.
 Details see below.